 In G’s case, his fast is ended by his admission that it has failed to succeed at liberating him, and his insight that pleasurable meditation (jhāna) will be a more successful method.
 He then takes some food from Sujata, a local woman offering alms, and sits under the tree after his strength is restored.
 In N’s case, Yama tells him that being left without food is no way to treat an honored guest, and apologizes.
 In both cases, fasting is criticized, once on social grounds (N), and once on efficacy grounds (G).

 If we think about the standard historical narrative here, we might discern an interesting sequence.
-N (a kśatriya, or member of the warrior caste) embodied the shift from the Brahmanic tradition to the Śramana reformation which asserted the ability (and right — an interesting resonance with G’s insistence on “right” in his calling on the Earth for witness) of individuals to a direct contemplative relationship with the divine outside of the Brahmin-controlled sacrificial ritual.
+N, although from the Brahmin caste, embodied the shift from the Brahmanic tradition to the Śramana reformation which asserted the ability (and right — an interesting resonance with G’s insistence on “right” in his calling on the Earth for witness) of individuals to a direct contemplative relationship with the divine outside of the Brahmin-controlled sacrificial ritual.
 And G embodied a refinement of the Śramana method to include types of inquiry (viveka or vipassanā, “clear seeing”) not detailed before.
-[This theory assumes the Kaṭha precedes the Buddha, but some scholars suggest the opposite might be true, reading Buddhist influence in the Kaṭha.]
+[This theory suggests that the Kaṭha precedes the Buddha, but some scholars suggest the opposite might be true, reading Buddhist influence in the Kaṭha.]
 Pāli scholar Richard Gombrich also suggests that the Buddha rejecting fasting as efficacious may be a direct reference to, and repudiation of, Jain ascetic practice.

 Both have the heroes rejecting these temptations, of course, and insisting on their right to proceed.
 N has the right because Yama promised, and can’t go back on his word.
 G has the right because of his cultivation of merit (puñña) in the past.
 In a sense both hinge on merit, since Yama’s promise was a direct result of N’s patience and fortitude.
 Both seekers earned the right to their success.